-The idea is that for a few unpaid hours work a day you are provided with free food and board.
+The idea is that for a few unpaid hours of work a day you are provided with free food and board.
 It is also a great way to learn more about the cultures and lifestyles of the country you are visiting as many farms are hosted by local families and you will get a great insight into local farming traditions, both old and new.

 A fee is required to register and become a WWOOF member in whichever country you are planning to visit.
 The price will obviously vary from country to country.

 All countries offer either a book or online memberships where hosts can be viewed and contacted.
-Once you become a member you will have access to information about the farm including contact details, location, size of property, type of work you will be doing, amount of hours you will be expected to work and so on.
+Once you become a member you will have access to information about the farm including contact details, location, size of the property, type of work you will be doing, amount of hours you will be expected to work, and so on.

-Currently you can choose from a list of nearly 100 countries in the WWOOF group which although are not connected, all operate on the same principle and moral of placing volunteers with host farmers.
+Currently, you can choose from a list of nearly 100 countries in the WWOOF group which although are not connected, all operate on the same principle and moral of placing volunteers with host farmers.
 Some of the countries that do not have a WWOOF network have a group of hosts that are known as ‘dependants’.
 There are currently around 45 countries that have dependants (hosts) on around 200 farms.

 This is farm life so be prepared to get down and dirty.
-You will be asked to help with any of the following tasks – sowing seed, making compost, gardening, planting, cutting wood, weeding, harvesting, packing, milking, feeding, fencing, making mud-bricks, wine making, cheese making, bread making and much more.
+You will be asked to help with any of the following tasks – sowing seed, making compost, gardening, planting, cutting wood, weeding, harvesting, packing, milking, feeding, fencing, making mud-bricks, winemaking, cheese making, bread making, and much more.

 You will normally be expected to work between 4 and 6 hours a day, 5-6 days a week.
 You can arrange working hours beforehand by contacting hosts.
-Remember this is an exchange based on fair-play.
+Remember this is an exchange based on fair play.
 Don’t expect to be lounging around but similarly, if you feel like you are working too much, tell your host.

-You will most likely be living with your host and they will expect you to join in and cooperate with day to day activities like washing the dishes or helping prepare meals.
+You will most likely be living with your host and they will expect you to join in and cooperate with day-to-day activities like washing the dishes or helping prepare meals.
 This is your opportunity to give your host a glimpse into your life, why not cook them a traditional meal from your country!

 Generally, WWOOFing is volunteering in return for food and accommodation but some hosts will offer paid work.
 If so, arrange a rate beforehand and state whether it is paid by the hour or by the job completion.
 It’s also worth asking your hosts if they know of any paid work in the surrounding farms/areas.